 Activity Evidence that supports this approach from Education Endowment Foundation Challenge number(s) addressed Leaders will continue to monitor the quality of teaching and learning in Phonics and provide teaching staff with tailored support accordingly.
 'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for pupils from disadvantaged backgrounds' Phonics EEF (educationendowmentfoundation.org.uk) 1 Leaders will continue to monitor the quality of teaching and learning in spelling and handwriting and provide teaching staff with tailored support accordingly.
 'Supporting high quality teaching is pivotal in improving pupil outcomes.
 Research tells us that high quality teaching can narrow the disadvantage gap' Effective Professional Development EEF (educationendowmentfoundation.org.uk) 1 Leaders will continue to procure support via the English Hub and Read Write Inc. Phonics Scheme.
 (RWI).
 'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds'.
-Read Write Inc. Phonics EEF (educationendowmentfoundation.org.uk) 1 Leaders will procure support via 'The Writing Project'. via 'The Writing more than 40 different schools.
-Purchase of standardised diagnostic assessments.
+Read Write Inc. Phonics EEF (educationendowmentfoundation.org.uk) 1 Leaders will procure support via 'The Writing Project'.
+'During Spring 2021, Learners First worked with the experienced and extremely skilled and knowledgeable leaders at Humberstone Academy, winners of the UK's Literacy School Of The Year, to introduce two schoolled writing programmes to over 130 teachers from more than 40 different schools.
+The feedback, and tangible impact, of this work has been extremely positive and ongoing participant evaluation has been used to further refine and revise the content.
+1, 2 Purchase of standardised diagnostic assessments.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support.
 2